Codomania-Legends/ChatNova/backend/readme.md

 # /user
 to geṭ all the users in AD_INFO schema

+# ad_info/all/:username
+to get all info of user

 # /ad_info/archieve?username=
 to get the archieve users of specific user